Yao Chong: During Emperor Xuanzong's reign

-Buddhism pursues cleanliness and mercy, but many foolish people seek blessings by copying sutras and building buddha statutes.
+Buddhism pursues cleanliness and mercy, but many foolish people seek blessings by copying sutras and building buddha statues.
 In the past, Qi [(i.e., Northern Qi)] and Zhou [(i.e., Northern Zhou)] had the realm divided.
-Zhou burned the sutras, destroyed the statutes, organized its troops, and strived hard to strengthen itself, while Qi built temples and towers everywhere and erected statutes, such that the law and governance were all disregarded.
+Zhou burned the sutras, destroyed the statues, organized its troops, and strived hard to strengthen itself, while Qi built temples and towers everywhere and erected statues, such that the law and governance were all disregarded.
 When the states battled, Qi was destroyed and Zhou rose.
 In recent years, the Wus and the Weis built temples and encouraged innumerable people to become monks and nuns, but this did not prevent those two clans from being destroyed.
 Do not follow those unknowing foolish men and women, burning incense and reciting sutras to beg for supernatural blessings.
 Taoist monks, seeing the examples of how Buddhist monks preside at funerals and earn moneys, have followed their example and been reciting texts as well.
 Do not invite them either.
 This will of mine should be followed by my descendants for generations.